HMS Egeria (1873): Survey of British Columbia

-The galley and mess of HMCS Quadra at Goose Spit Site of 19 Wing Canadian Forces Base (CFB) Comox is named Egeria Hall after the HMS Egeria.
+The galley and mess of HMCS Quadra at Goose Spit Site of 19 Wing Canadian Forces Base (CFB) Comox is named Egeria Hall after HMS Egeria.
 It was constructed in 1995.

 Decommissioning and sale

 After many years in the Surveying Service, in November 1911 she was put up to public auction at Esquimalt, and sold to the Vancouver branch of the Navy League for £1,416.

 Fate

 She was sold for breaking up in 1914.
 Her hulk was beached at Burrard Inlet, she was soaked in oil and set afire.
 The explosion killed three men.

 Legacy

 HMS Egeria is commemorated in the scientific name of a species of lizard, Cryptoblepharus egeriae.